-Elder Dr. Dave Courchene — Nii Gaani Aki Innini (Leading Earth Man) — is a respected elder and knowledge keeper of the Anishinaabe Nation who has devoted his life to sharing Indigenous knowledge, carrying a message of hope, peace and environmental stewardship.
-From lighting the sacred fire at the United Nations Earth Summit in 1992, to sharing the stage with spiritual leaders, including the Dalai Lama, Elder Dr. Courchene’s leadership has had a global influence.
+Elder Dr. Dave Courchene — Nii Gaani Aki Innini (Leading Earth Man) — was a respected Elder and Knowledge Keeper of the Anishinaabe Nation who devoted his life to sharing Indigenous knowledge, carrying a message of hope, peace and environmental stewardship.
+From lighting the sacred fire at the United Nations Earth Summit in 1992, to sharing the stage with spiritual leaders, including the Dalai Lama, Elder Dr. Courchene’s leadership had a global influence.
 His impact and legacy lives on today through those who were fortunate to hear his voice and the messages and teachings he so willingly shared with all people throughout his life.